muratk3n/thirdwave/en/tweets/2019/week47.md

 for something else".

 In unis, the culture is all about open source, and Unix.
-When I started consulting, the culture was the same.
+When I started consulting, same culture.
 Microsoft tools, projects were seen as bastard children, especially for server-side stuff.

 But I was curious, so I joined a MS Solution Provider to see how they work.
-Picked one that had received an award as top MSSP in that particular year.

-They were using something called MTS, programmers drop a 'component' in a visual tool, becomes a green ball in the tool, and when the component is called, the green ball would just start rotating.
-I was like you mo..f..kas have no idea how this shit works do you?
+Picked one that had received an award as top MSSP actually.
+At the time they were using something called MTS, programmers drop a 'component' in a visual tool, becomes a green ball, and when the component is called, the green ball would just start rotating.
+I was like you mo..f..kas have no idea how this works do you?

 *2019-11-18 11:39:2*